-NIH Common Fund Supports for the Development of Protein Capture Reagents and Technologies
+NIH Common Fund Support for the Development of Protein Capture Reagents and Technologies

 Production of Affinity Reagents for Human Transcription Factors

-This initiative is aimed at producing an affinity reagent resource for human transcription factors of the broadest possible utility, with a high priority for the use of the reagents in chromatin immunoprecipitation (ChIP) studies.
-The Protein Capture program is supporting two awards in this area.
+This initiative was aimed at producing an affinity reagent resource for human transcription factors of the broadest possible utility, with a high priority for the use of the reagents in chromatin immunoprecipitation (ChIP) studies.
+The Protein Capture program supported two awards in this area.
 See the original Funding Opportunity Announcement for more information about this initiative and ProteinCapture.org for the reagents that are currently available.

 Drs.
-Seth Blackshaw and Heng Zhu at Johns Hopkins University has been implementing a production center with a highly efficient and cost-effective monoclonal antibody pipeline that aims to produce protein capture reagents recognizing approximately 1,500-1,700 human transcription factors.
-The reagents produced by this group will be distributed at a minimal cost by the Developmental Studies Hybridoma Bank, ensuring broad availability and wide accessibility.
+Seth Blackshaw and Heng Zhu at Johns Hopkins University implemented a production center with a highly efficient and cost-effective monoclonal antibody pipeline to produce protein capture reagents recognizing approximately 1,500-1,700 human transcription factors.
+The reagents produced by this group are distributed at a minimal cost by the Developmental Studies Hybridoma Bank, ensuring broad availability and wide accessibility.
 View Funded Research Information

 Technology Development for New Affinity Reagents against the Human Proteome

-This initiative seeks to address a central challenge in the field.
+This initiative addressed a central challenge in the field.
 While a number of approaches for generating protein affinity reagents exist, the cost and throughput of current technologies represent significant roadblocks to the development of a comprehensive and broadly available resource of renewable affinity reagents to all human proteins.
 The development of a robust pipeline that goes from the selection of protein targets to the validation of the produced reagents is greatly needed.
-This Protein Capture program is supporting four awards that aim to develop and/or improve approaches for obtaining renewable protein affinity reagents at high throughput and low cost.
+This Protein Capture program supported four awards that aimed to develop and/or improve approaches for obtaining renewable protein affinity reagents at high throughput and low cost.
 See the original Funding Opportunity Announcement for more information about this initiative.

-Dr. John Chaput and Dr. Joshua Labaer at Arizona State University, Tempe have been developing novel bivalent affinity reagents called NuPromers (Nucleic acid Protein avimer).
+Dr. John Chaput and Dr. Joshua Labaer at Arizona State University, Tempe worked toward developing novel bivalent affinity reagents called NuPromers (Nucleic acid Protein avimer).
 NuPromers are produced via a novel technology that combines a rigid DNA scaffold with two peptides that have affinity against a specific protein target.
-They will apply this technology to create a relatively inexpensive and high throughput pipeline.
+They applied this technology toward creating a relatively inexpensive and high throughput pipeline.
 View Funded Research Information

-Dr. Brian Kay at the University of Illinois at Chicago together with Dr. Andreas Pluckthun at the University of Zurich, and Dr. Michael Weiner at Illumina have formed a research collaboration to improve screening and evaluation technologies currently used to generate affinity reagents.
-This group has been comparing three types of recombinant protein scaffolds as affinity reagents (single-chain fragments of variable regions (scFv), ankyrin repeat proteins, and fibronectin type III monobodies) and two types of display technologies (phage and ribosomal) against the same set of human proteins and will optimize a pipeline for producing recombinant monoclonal antibodies.
-Furthermore, within this project, the method called Phage Emulsion, Secretion, and Capture (ESCape) will be optimized.
+Dr. Brian Kay at the University of Illinois at Chicago together with Dr. Andreas Pluckthun at the University of Zurich, and Dr. Michael Weiner at Illumina formed a research collaboration to improve screening and evaluation technologies currently used to generate affinity reagents.
+This group compared three types of recombinant protein scaffolds as affinity reagents (single-chain fragments of variable regions (scFv), ankyrin repeat proteins, and fibronectin type III monobodies) and two types of display technologies (phage and ribosomal) against the same set of human proteins and worked to optimize a pipeline for producing recombinant monoclonal antibodies.
+Furthermore, within this project, the method called Phage Emulsion, Secretion, and Capture (ESCape) underwent optimization.
 This is a novel and ground-breaking approach for selection in phage display, where the generation of an emulsion phase allows the compartmentalization of each phage with the antigen linked to beads.
 View Funded Research Information